 Steve Bannon was deplatformed.
-An obscure media mogul kept him on the air.
+An obscure media mogul keeps him on the air.

 In his bio, Sigg presented himself not as a scrapper but as a savant with “unprecedented standards.”
 For years, he specialized in weather news, not politics, marketing a Performance Once subsidiary, WeatherNation TV, as an alternative to the Weather Channel.
 To satisfy its audience, WeatherNation avoids discussion of climate change in its forecasting, said current and former employees, with one saying, “They’re conscious of catering to people who don’t want to hear about climate change.”

-When DirecTV dropped WeatherNation in 2018, Sigg accelerated his move to digital platforms, said a former employee, as well as his search for other content.
-“You could call them highly entrepreneurial,” said a person who met with executives at the time.
+When DirecTV dropped WeatherNation in 2018, Sigg accelerated his move to digital platforms and search for other content, said a former employee.
+“You could call them highly entrepreneurial,” said a person who met with Sigg’s team at the time.
 “They were thinking, 'We’re going to get every church in America on our network.’
 Church didn’t work out but then they were like, 'Hey, we could do this news thing if we can find the right niche.’”

-The niche they chose was at odds with their political giving.
+The niche they chose was at odds with their previous political giving.
 Sigg had donated tens of thousands of dollars to Democrats including Sens.
 Charles E. Schumer of New York and Dianne Feinstein of California, federal records show.
 Performance One Media’s chief operating officer, Robert Schwartz, gave $2,700 to Hillary Clinton’s campaign in 2015.

-In 2019, executives gravitated to Republicans, namely Trump.
+But in 2019, the company’s executives gravitated to Trump.
 Howard Diamond, who describes himself on LinkedIn as Performance One Media’s CEO, gave several thousand dollars backing Trump that year.
 Another executive, Michael Norton, gave several thousand the following year.

 According to a former employee, “They went out looking to catch Bannon’s wave.”